 Where a breach of the criteria and requirements has been identified, information will be shared with DFHERIS and members of the ILEP and/or Appeals Committee.
 Providers will be given 5 working days notification of the intention to remove a programme(s) from the ILEP.
-Providers may appeal the decision to remove by lodging an appeal application within this 5 working day period.
-The appeal application will be examined by senior officials of the two Departments who will review the decision to remove the programmes and consider any additional information supplied by the provider in its appeal application.
-Any applications / additional documents received after the 5 working day window cannot be considered and ISD will proceed with removal of programmes.
-However, such documents may be submitted as part of a new application in a subsequent application cycle if the provider is eligible to apply to have programmes reinstated on the ILEP.
+Providers may appeal the decision to remove within this 5 working day period by lodging an appeal application.
+The appeal application will be examined by senior officials of the two Departments who will review the initial decision to remove the programmes and consider any additional information provided in the appeal application.
+Any applications / additional documents received after the 5 working day window for lodging such documents has passed cannot be considered and ISD will proceed with removal of programmes.
+However, such documents may be submitted as part of a new application in a subsequent ILEP application cycle if the provider is eligible to apply to have programmes reinstated on the ILEP.